South Kentish Town tube station

 It was opened in 1907 by the Charing Cross, Euston & Hampstead Railway but closed in 1924 due to low passenger usage.
-Latterly, it was on the Northern line's High Barnet branch between Camden Town and Kentish Town stations.
-The surface building survives on Kentish Town Road and is currently a retail unit.
+Latterly, it was on what is now the Northern line's High Barnet branch between Camden Town and Kentish Town stations.
+The surface building survives on Kentish Town Road near its junction with Castle Road and is currently a retail unit.

 History

 South Kentish Town station was opened on 22 June 1907 by the Charing Cross, Euston & Hampstead Railway (CCE&HR) on its branch to Highgate (now Archway).

 The station was planned to be called Castle Road; however, this was changed just before it opened.
 The Castle Road name had already been fired into the original Leslie Green tiles inside the station, so after the name change they were painted over with the revised name.